Get a head start researching your business space with these important elements

 Getting started on commercial renovations can be both an exciting and overwhelming time.
 Perhaps you’re launching a business you’ve been dreaming about for a long time, or, if that dream has already proven successful, you’re expanding (congratulations!).

-Sweeten, a free service that matches business owners to the best general contractors and helps the renovation stay on track, offers these guidelines for taking on commercial renovations, whether you are gearing up for an office build-out, a restaurant, a retail space or some other venture.
+Sweeten, a free service that matches business owners to the best general contractors and helps the renovation stay on track, offers these guidelines for taking on commercial renovations, whether you are gearing up for an office build-out, a restaurant, retail space or some other venture.

 We based this article on New York City, but it has relevance to wherever you are in the country.
 The majority of US states base their codes on guidelines from the International Code Council.
 Cities and towns also have similar procedures when it comes to requirements such as building permits and Certificate of Occupancy.

 There are a few ways to get a head start with your own research.
-For example, taking a look at you potential building’s Certificate of Occupancy (CO) or browsing through online building records to get an idea of existing violations.
+For example, taking a look at your potential building’s Certificate of Occupancy (CO) or browsing through online building records to get an idea of existing violations.
 Once you are seriously considering either buying or leasing a property or renovating what you have, that’s the right time to bring in a pro—an engineer, an architect, or a good or knowledgeable general contractor—so there are no surprises down the road.

-A few things to consider before unleashing the sledgehammer, and in some cases, signing a lease:
+A few things to consider before unleashing the sledgehammer, and in some cases, signing a lease.

-Review the Certificate of Occupancy
+Review the certificate of occupancy